moliver28/research-handbook/content/handbook/engineering/architecture/workflow/index.md

 ### Design Document

-Merged design documents will be published on our [documentation website](https://docs.gitlab.com/ee/architecture/)
+Most of the merged design documents are published on our [documentation website](https://docs.gitlab.com/ee/architecture/)

 If you don't know what content you could put into a design document, you can use [this template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/architecture/blueprints/_template.md?plain=1)